Robert C. Schenck

 Robert Cumming Schenck (October 4, 1809 – March 23, 1890) was a Union Army general in the American Civil War, and American diplomatic representative to Brazil and the United Kingdom.
-He was at both battles of Bull Run and took part in Jackson's Valley Campaign of 1862, and the Battle of Cross Keys.
+He was at both the First and Second Battle of Bull Run and took part in Jackson's Valley Campaign of 1862, and the Battle of Cross Keys.
 He served two separate multi-term stints in the U.S. House of Representatives.

 His eldest brother, James Findlay Schenck, was a rear admiral in the United States Navy.
 From 1871 to 1876, Schenck served as US Minister to Britain under Ulysses S. Grant.

 Early life and career

-Schenck was born in Franklin, Ohio to William Cortenus Schenck (1773–1821) and Elizabeth Rogers (1776–1853).
+Schenck was born on October 4, 1809, in Franklin, Ohio, to William Cortenus Schenck (1773–1821) and Elizabeth Rogers (1776–1853).
 William Schenck was descended from a prominent Dutch family and was born in Monmouth County, New Jersey.
 William Schenck was a land speculator and an important early settler of Ohio who had also been in the War of 1812 and, like his son, rose to the rank of general.
 He died when Robert was only twelve and the boy was put under the guardianship of General James Findlay.

-In 1824, Robert Schenck entered Miami University as a sophomore and graduated with a bachelor of arts degree with honors in 1827, but remained in Oxford, Ohio, employing his time in reading, and as tutor of French and Latin, until 1830, when he received the degree of Master of Arts.
+In 1824, Robert Schenck entered Miami University as a sophomore and graduated with a Bachelor of Arts degree with honors in 1827, but remained in Oxford, Ohio, employing his time in reading, and as tutor of French and Latin, until 1830, when he received the degree of Master of Arts.

 He began to study law under Thomas Corwin and was admitted to the bar in 1831.
 He moved to Dayton, Ohio and there rose to a commanding position in his profession.
 He was in partnership with Joseph Halsey Crane in the firm of Crane and Schenck for many years.

 On August 21, 1834, Schenck was married to Miss Renelsche W. Smith (1811–1849) at Nissequogue, Long Island, New York.
 Six children were born to the union, all girls.
 Three of them died in infancy.
 Three daughters survived him.
 His wife died of tuberculosis in 1849 in Dayton, Ohio.